colinaut/action-form/component-flow.md

 ### Methods

-* Step change functionality for `<af-step>`
+* Private Step change method for `<af-step>` triggered by "af-step" custom event listener
+  * The "af-step" custom event listener uses detail of either the index to change to or the direction from the current active step { step?: number, direction?: "next"|"prev" }
+  * NOTE: If you have hidden steps they will be skipped over.
+For instance if you have 6 steps (0-5 index) and index 3 is hidden then index 4 becomes index 3 for the purposes of this function.
-* Watcher functionality for show/hide and enable/disable of data-watch elements
+* checkWatchers() — Loops through watchers for show/hide and enable/disable of data-watch elements

 ### Constructor Init

-1. (optional) Sets novalidate on form if `novalidate` attribute is added
+1. (optional) if `novalidate` attribute is added, sets novalidate on form
-2. If any `<af-step>` children exist, sets `active` attribute on first af-step element
+2. If any `<af-step>` children exist, sets `first active` classes on first af-step element and `last` class on last
 3. Adds listener for `af-step` custom event which changes which af-step is `active` based on step number event detail
+4. (optional) if `auto-error` attribute is added, then it adds af-errors for fields that need them
+   1. Queries for fields with `[required],[pattern],[type=phone],[type=email],[type=url]`
+   2. Searches for `<af-error>` either by the field id or as siblings of parent `<label>` element.
+   3. If neither are found it adds an `<af-error>` element after the field.
+   4. If the field has data-error="error text" attribute then that is used for the textContent of the af-error.
-4. Queries for fieldsets and af-steps which have data-watch attribute
+5. Queries for fieldsets and af-steps which have data-watch attribute
    1. Creates watchers array which allows hide/show functionality.
 Array has the following properties:
       1.  el: HTMLElement with data-watch attribute
       2.  name: value of data-watch attribute; name of form element to watch for changes
       3.  value: value of data-value attribute; value to match named form element's value
       4.  regex: value of data-regex attribute; regex to test named form element's value
       5. Either value or regex is required, but not both
-  2.  _Currently hidden and disabled need to be set manually to hide on load.
+  1.  _Currently hidden and disabled need to be set manually to hide on load.
 Maybe this should be automatically handled?_
-5. Adds listener for `change` event which show/hide and enable/disable based on watchers array
+6. Adds listener for `change` event which show/hide and enable/disable based on watchers array
    1. If event target is a field or af-group-count element, check validity and update error visibility
    2. Loop through watchers array using FormData with getAll(watcher.name) and tests against it with either the value or regex
       1. If value matches or regex tests false, then the watcher element has hidden and disabled added